strawberry-development/strawberry-development/README.md

 ### I'm Strawberry-development
 - I'm a student in IT & Open Source (as Free Software) enthusiast.
-- Currently working on some small project.
+- Working on some small project.
 - I like to create stuff that people enjoy.

+I'm currently working on an imageboard that focuses less on consumerism compared to what the internet typically offers.
 If you need anything, feel free to contact me on my email available on my github profile.